Transition to retirement

 Once you hit preservation age

-(55 for many people), you can draw down a pension from your super
+(between 55 and 60), you can draw down a pension from your super

 even if you are still working.
-Use our super and pension age

 and pension age calculator